Hero image desktop Hero image mobile

 What’s the industry doing to reduce GHG emissions?

-The CN30 Roadmap sets out how Australian farmers and others in the red meat industry will proactively address emissions and become a global leader in sustainable food production.
+Meat & Livestock Australia's voluntary target to be carbon neutral by 2030 sets out how Australian farmers and others in the red meat industry will proactively address emissions and become a global leader in sustainable food production.
 The initiatives include:

 • Improvements in feeding practices (better pastures, new types of food, more grains)